 CRT 342.
 SONGWRITING (3).
-Organization of ideas, words, and music into the writing of popular songs.
+Organization of ideas, words, and music into the writing of

+- popular songs.
 Analysis of songwriting trends.
 Students are expected to play guitar or piano and sing.
-Prerequisites: CRT 224, CRT 310 and ENG 132.
+Prerequisites: CRT 224, CRT 310 and ENG 132. - CRT 343.

-CRT 343.
 ARRANGING (3).
 This course is designed to teach the basic techniques used in modern popular arranging.

-Prerequisites: CRT 224 and CRT 342.
+Prerequisites: CRT 224 and CRT 342. - CRT 397.

-CRT 397.
 SOUND REINFORCEMENT (2).
 A study of equipment, system concepts, design, and acoustical problems involved in sound reinforcement for live performances and road work as related to a professional concert situation.

-Prerequisites: CRT 242, CRT 244, and CRT 245 or permission of instructor.
+Prerequisites: CRT 242, CRT 244, and CRT 245 or permission of instructor. - CRT 415.

-CRT 415.
 PRACTICUM IN RECORDING (1).
 A course design to provide practical experiences by visiting recording studios, television and radio studios, and related entities.
-Prerequisites: CRI 241 and CRT 339.
+Prerequisites: CRI 241 and CRT 339. - CRT 416.

-CRT 416.
 RECORDING INTERNSHIP (2).
 Students are placed in an appropriate recording industry venue.

-Prerequisite: CRT 339.
+Prerequisite: CRT 339. - CRT 499.

-CRT 499.
 SENIOR CD PROJECT (1).
-The culminating public presentation of the bachelor of arts in recording an production.
+The culminating public presentation of the Bachelor of Arts in recording a production.
 The presentation will utilize various applications audio and video computer technology.
 Prerequisites: CRT 339 and CRT 416.